stubbscroll/SOLVER/readme.txt

   involves finding a sequence of moves leading to a goal state)
 - maybe i'll write something, i think the combination of state space search, tight state encoding and delta compression is rather novel
+- bfs2p: change the way the worker threads read from the queue: let each worker read entries == id (mod #threads), then we don't need to mutex the queue pointer and each worker can have their own pointer
+- bfs2p: the routine that finds neighbouring nodes sucks for parallelization, rethink it
+- bfs2p: i should really do profiling to find out where the parallelization sucks

 future work:
 - bfsd is rather slow, as it uses improvements created specifically for bfsdu,